sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 ### Acknowledgements <a name="Acknowledgements"></a>

 - [Anthony Ngene](https://github.com/tonymontaro)
-	- Thanks to my Code Institute mentor or his time, suggestions, and constructive feedback
+	- Thanks to my Code Institute mentor of his time, suggestions, and constructive feedback

 Back to [top](#TableOfContents)